-Nationals fans adjust expectations after skid, Scherzer news
+Nationals fans get empty feeling after 3 straight losses

 BIG TRAIN GRANDSON

-The last time Washington won a World Series was in 1924, when Walter Johnson won Game 7 against the New York Giants.
+The last time Washington captured a World Series was in 1924, when Walter Johnson won Game 7 against the New York Giants.

 The Big Train’s grandson, Henry Thomas, was at the ballpark Sunday, wearing a throwback Senators jacket and rooting for the current incarnation of Washington’s baseball team.